Los Angeles Music CenterLos Angeles Music Center anaheimer

 The Performing Arts Center of Los Angeles County (better known as The Music Center) is home to the Dorothy Chandler Pavilion, Ahmanson Theater, Mark Taper Forum, Roy and Edna Disney / CalArts Theatre, and Walt Disney Concert Hall.

-If you love classical music, ballet, opera, or theater, this is the place.
+This is the place for you if you love classical music, ballet, opera, or theater.

-The area around this large complex is walkable, with a metro station close by, a beautiful park, restaurants, coffee shops, and the iconic city hall building.
+The area around this large complex is walkable, with a nearby metro station, a beautiful park, restaurants, coffee shops, and the iconic city hall building.

 The center also offers free or inexpensive events throughout the year, including the Los Angeles County Holiday Celebration, a Christmas Eve tradition.